 Despite the importance of telecommunications in our daily lives, many people tend to underestimate just how important they are, especially as we creep closer to Everything Is Online

 .
-This can lead to disbelieving statements or outright denial when digital trouble has analogue effects.
+This can lead to disbelieving statements or outright denial when digital trouble has analog effects.
 Even if traffic lights are going haywire, and water mains are popping from overpressure, they may protest against any suggestion that it has to do with computers.

 Contrast Your Mind Makes It Real

 , where the persons mind is what is being impacted due to its suggestibility.
+May occur during a Holodeck Malfunction

 - In Summer Wars most of the family doesn't realize how serious the problem of the internet being taken over by a rogue AI is, inadvertently sabotaging attempts to defeat it twice- first when the AI still demonstrated only a single avatar, and again by removing ice that was cooling a supercomputer when it was on the verge of containing it.
 Only after it aims a space probe at a nuclear power station do they realize the magnitude.